wp-plugins/standout-css3-buttons/readme.txt

 This will output the following:

-`<a class="button-dribbble" href="http://www.google.com/" rel="nofollow">Click here</a>`
+`<a class="scss3b-button-dribbble" href="http://www.google.com/" rel="nofollow">Click here</a>`

 CSS styling from the included .css file will be applied to this link.
 You may also include shortcodes within the shortcode.

 The shortcode can also be used in your PHP code (functions.php, or a plugin) using the <a href="http://codex.wordpress.org/Function_Reference/do_shortcode">do_shortcode</a> function, ex:

-`echo do_shortcode('[standout-css3-button cssclass="button-dribbble"
+`echo do_shortcode('[standout-css3-button cssclass="scss3b-button-dribbble"
 href="http://www.google.com/"]Click here[/standout-css3-button]');`

 You can also call the plugin's function in your PHP code like this: